AdiJJ/Pokedex/README.md

 * Arranging all the widget in a pleasing way.

 ## Lessons Learned
 Now I am better acquainted with beautifulsoup4 and tkinter libraries and what they have to offer, as well I am now more familiar with object-oriented programming using PYTHON language.
-Of course things from "[Challanges faced](#Challanges-faced)" aren't as challanging as they were at the beggining of this project.
+Of course points presented in "[Challanges faced](#Challanges-faced)" section aren't as challanging as they were at the beggining of this project.